Stephanielpt/Instagram/README.md

 - [x] Shared button will only click once per post
 - [x] Can go to the details vc from other users' profiles
 - [x] Can edit bio and profile picture from your own profile tab but not if you're looking at someone else's profile
-- [x] Imported the font for instagram logo
+- [x] Learned to import fonts for the instagram logo
 - [x] Can add locations to a post
+- [x] Locations are suggested when you type from the search bar using foursquare api
 - [x] User can unlike posts from both the details vc and the home timeline
 - [x] User can go to a details vc from another users profile
-- [x] Profiles have the number of posts by the user
-- [x] Profiles show the number of users registered on the app as followers and following profiles
+- [x] Profiles have the number of posts by the user, and show number of users registered on the app as followers and following profiles

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):